EdgedesignCZ/CKEditorBundle/README.md

 CKEditor Bundle
 ==============

-Simple wrap of CKEditor WYSIWYG to Symfony bundle
+Simple wrap of CKEditor WYSIWYG to Symfony bundle.

 ## How to update bundle to new CKEditor version